bitfinexcom/sunbeam/README.md

   - `amount <String>` The amount to withdraw
   - `to <String> (optional)` The account to withdraw to.

 Withdraws tokens to a specified account.
+The account must be the same as the account used with EOSfinex.

 Defaults to account passed in constructor, `opts.eos.account`.